8 Simple Rules for Buying Your Dream Car

 3. Get It Inspected

 Remember what I mentioned above about inspecting a vehicle?
-This is something you absolutely have to do prior to purchase.
+This is something you absolutely must do prior to purchase.
 It’s also the step most buyers end up skipping because of the logistics involved (especially when buying remotely), a lack of automotive knowledge or the perceived expense of tagging in a professional.

-Unless you’re a very experienced mechanic, your dream car deserves a trip to a qualified mechanic for an on-the-lift inspection before you seal the deal.
+Unless you’re a very experienced mechanic yourself, your dream car deserves a trip to a qualified mechanic for an on-the-lift inspection before you seal the deal.
 When looking at a classic, if provenance is important to you, you’ll also want to verify that the drivetrain is original to the car or matches what the owner claims is under the hood.

 If you are out of town, contact an online forum or Facebook group dedicated to that type of vehicle to find out which local shop can do the job for you.
 The $100-$200 investment is well worth saving thousands down the road on potential problems.